simonrose121/phd/_posts/2016-11-22-wider-reading.md

 ### Algorithmic thinking

 The Oxford dictionary definition of an algorithm is "a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer."
-Despite being a concept linked primarily to computer science, Knuth (1985) argues that alrgorithmic thinking is also applicable to subjects such as mathematics.
+Despite being a concept linked primarily to computer science, Knuth (1985) argues that algorithmic thinking is also applicable to subjects such as mathematics.

 Research by Futschek and Moschitz describes an approach to teaching algorithmic thinking skills to young children using a tangibles to virtual environment (Scratch) progression (2011).
 This focuses on developing abstract thinking skills that are also key to computational thinking (Wing 2006).
 They do this using kinesthetic elements of learning (touch, sight, hearing, feeling and smelling).